Mother, Daughter Recovering After Ending Up In Ditch In North Texas Road Rage Incident

 “He whipped it around in front of my daughter and then slammed on his breaks,” Faldon said.

 She said as her daughter tried to change lanes, she collided with the other truck ultimately going off the road, through trees and into a ditch.
-She said a witness stopped to help, but both drivers kept going.

 “That person left my daughter and granddaughter in that ditch and drove off,” Judy Faldon said.
 “What human can do that?
 You know that you saw that.
 How could you do that?
 With her being my only child, blood child, and granddaughter, that was my life.”

-She hopes this serves as a learning lesson.
+She hopes this serves as a lesson.

 “If I can stop one more person from having road rage when they realize the implications, I will step up and do whatever I can on my part,” she said.